 Will a poultice fix marble etching?

-How do I prevent stains?
+How do I prevent stains on natural stone?

 Stuck on a stubborn stain?